'Star Wars: Shadow of the Sith' Makes Luke Skywalker the Galaxy's 'Most Powerful Person'

-Star Wars: Shadow of the Sith shed light on one of the most fascinating points in the timeline when it arrived in June, bringing us on an epic journey with Jedi master Luke Skywalker, war hero Lando Calrissian and Rey's mysterious parents in a novel set between Return of the Jedi and The Force Awakens.
+Star Wars: Shadow of the Sith shed light on one of the timeline's most fascinating points when it arrived in June, bringing us on an epic journey with Jedi master Luke Skywalker, war hero Lando Calrissian and Rey's mysterious parents in a novel set between Return of the Jedi and The Force Awakens.

 The novel also dives in to some surprising ancient Sith mysteries and sets up new potential threats to the galaxy.
 If you were intrigued by the mysteries hinted at in The Rise of Skywalker, this is an essential read.
 It'll answer many of your questions and open up a bunch of exciting storytelling possibilities for the future.